Haris-09/Optimizing_a_Pipeline_in_Azure/README.md

 Azure ML creates multiple pipelines in parallel which try on different algorithms and parameters.
 It iterates through ML algorithms paired with feature selections, and each iteration produces a model with a training score.
 The higher the score, the better the fitting the model is.
 The process will stop once the exit criteria defined is hit.

-The models attempted via AutoML were RandomForests,BoostedTrees,XGBoost,LightGBM,SGDClassifier,VotingEnsemble etc. AutoML utilized various information preprocessing standardization like Standard Scaling, Min Max Scaling, Sparse Normalizer, MaxAbsScaler etc. The best model selected by the AutoML is *StandardScalerWrapper LightGBM* which gives an accuracy of *0.90434*
+The models attempted via AutoML were RandomForests,BoostedTrees,XGBoost,LightGBM,SGDClassifier,VotingEnsemble etc. AutoML utilized various information preprocessing standardization like Standard Scaling, Min Max Scaling, Sparse Normalizer, MaxAbsScaler etc. The best model selected by the AutoML is *VotingEnsemble* which gives an accuracy of *0.9171*.

 ![Alt text](Screenshots/best-automlrun.JPG?raw=true "best automlrun")